Two-Stage Signal Reconstruction for Amplitude-Phase-Time Block Modulation-based Communications: Introduction

-To address this limitation, extensive techniques have been developed to enable PA operation closer to saturation, i.e., with lower IBO, while preserving transmission performance.
-Among them, digital pre-distortion (DPD) technique is widely adopted in practical systems to suppress nonlinear distortion \cite{guan2014green, Katz2016Evolution}.
-DPD compensates for PA nonlinearity by applying an inverse distortion to the PA input signal, thereby linearizing the overall response \cite{Zhao2023Alowcomplexity}.
-However, DPD can only linearize the PA response up to the saturation point.
-Therefore, a relatively high IBO is still required, particularly when dealing with signals exhibiting high peak-to-average power ratio (PAPR) \cite{Feys2025TowardEnergyEfficient}.
-In addition, DPD implementations generally require extra hardware components such as high-speed analog-to-digital converters (ADCs) and feedback loops, which increase system complexity and cost, particularly in high-frequency sceneries where hardware design becomes more challenging \cite{He2024Unlocking}.
+To address this limitation, extensive techniques have been developed to enable PA operation closer to saturation, i.e., with a lower IBO, while preserving transmission performance.
+Among these, digital pre-distortion (DPD) is widely adopted in practical systems \cite{guan2014green, Katz2016Evolution}.
+DPD compensates for PA nonlinearity by applying an inverse distortion to the input signal, thereby linearizing the overall PA response \cite{Zhao2023Alowcomplexity}.
+However, a fundamental limitation of DPD is that it can only linearize the PA response up to its saturation point.
+Consequently, a relatively high IBO remains necessary, particularly when transmitting signals with a high peak-to-average power ratio (PAPR) \cite{Feys2025TowardEnergyEfficient}.
+Furthermore, DPD implementations typically necessitate significant hardware overhead, including high-speed analog-to-digital converters (ADCs) and dedicated feedback loops.
+This dramatically increases system complexity and cost, especially in high-frequency scenarios where hardware is highly expensive and design margins are inherently constrained \cite{xuNewPathIntegrated2026, He2024Unlocking}.